Flatter, faster: scaling momentum for optimal speedup of SGD: Introduction

 \section{Introduction}

-The modern paradigm for optimization of deep neural networks has practitioners working with vastly overparametrized models and training to near perfect accuracy \citep{zhang2016understanding}.
-In this setting, a model will typically have not just isolated minima in parameter space, but a continuous set of minimizers, not all of which generalize well.
-As demonstrated in \citet{liu2020bad}, depending on parameter initialization and hyperparameters, stochastic gradient descent (SGD) is capable of finding minima with wildly different test accuracies.
-Thus, the power of a particular optimization method lies in its ability to select a minima amongst this vast set that also generalizes.
+The modern paradigm for optimization of deep neural networks has engineers working with vastly overparametrized models and training to near perfect accuracy \citep{zhang2016understanding}.
+In this setting, a model will typically have not just isolated minima in parameter space, but a continuous set of minimizers, not all of which generalize well. \citet{liu2020bad} demonstrate that depending on parameter initialization and hyperparameters, stochastic gradient descent (SGD) is capable of finding minima with wildly different test accuracies.
+Thus, the power of a particular optimization method lies in its ability to select a minimum that generalizes amongst this vast set.
 In other words, good generalization relies on the {\it implicit bias or regularization} of an optimization algorithm.

-There is plenty of evidence that training deep nets with SGD leads to good generalization.
-Intuitively, SGD appears to prefer flatter minima \citep{keskar2016large, wu2018sgd}, and flatter minima are better for generalization \citep{hochreiter1997flat}.
+There is a significant body of evidence that training deep nets with SGD leads to good generalization.
+Intuitively, SGD appears to prefer flatter minima \citep{keskar2016large, wu2018sgd,xie2020diffusion}, and flatter minima generalize better \citep{hochreiter1997flat}.
 More recently, a variant of SGD which introduces ``algorithmic" label noise has been especially amenable to rigorous treatment.
-Indeed \citet{blanc2020implicit} were able to rigorously determine the implicit regularization of SGD with label noise in the phase of learning after training loss has converged to a minima.
-In the overparametrized setting, they show that SGD converges not just to any minimum, but to those minima that lead to the smallest trace norm of the Hessian.
-However, \citet{li2021happens} show that the dynamics of this regularization happen on a timescale proportional to the inverse square of the learning rate $\eta$ -- much slower than the time to converge to the zero loss manifold.
+In the overparametrized setting \citet{blanc2020implicit} were able to rigorously determine that SGD with label noise converges not just to any minimum, but to those minima that lead to the smallest trace norm of the Hessian.
+However, \citet{li2021happens} show that the dynamics of this regularization happen on a timescale proportional to the inverse square of the learning rate $\eta$ -- much slower than the time to first converge to an interpolating solution.
+Therefore we consider the setting where we remain near the local minima, which is responsible for significant regularization after the initial convergence of the train loss \citep{blanc2020implicit}.